Cherasco

 Cherasco is a comune (municipality) in the Province of Cuneo in the Italian region Piedmont, located about 50 km southeast of Turin and about 40 km northeast of Cuneo.
-As of 1-1-2017, it had a population of 9096 and an area of 81.2 km2.
+As of 1 January 2017, it had a population of 9096 and an area of 81.2 km2.

 The municipality of Cherasco contains the frazioni (subdivisions, mainly villages and hamlets) of Bricco de' Faule, Cappellazzo, Meane, Roreto, San Bartolomeo, San Giovanni, Sant'Antonio and Veglia.

 Cherasco borders the following municipalities: Bra, Cavallermaggiore, Cervere, La Morra, Marene, Narzole, and Salmour.

 The Cherasco Synagogue in the old Jewish ghetto has a notable Baroque Torah ark and bimah.
 It was built by a man named DiBenedetti and 51 Jewish families in the 1700s.

 The medieval Visconti Castle was built in the 14th century by Luchino Visconti, Lord of Milan, and partly reconstructed at the beginning of the 20th century.

-On 28 April 1796 in Cherasco was signed an armistice between Victor Amadeus III of Sardinia and Napoleon Bonaparte.
+On 28 April 1796 an armistice was signed at Cherasco between Victor Amadeus III of Sardinia and Napoleon Bonaparte.